shannonpeng/shannonpeng.com/app/content/projects/infection.md

 pc: 2.00B Staff, Lily Bailey, and Tony Hu
 caption: Demonstrating Infection's gameplay in our final Playsentation.
 description: Immunology-inspired multiplayer game with velcro organs, antibodies, and bacteria
+emoji: 🦠

-I created Infection with my project team, Team Hedgehog 🦔, through an intensive exploration of play and product design in MIT's [Toy Product Design](http://web.mit.edu/2.00b/www/index.html) class (2.00B).
+I created Infection with Team Hedgehog 🦔 through an intensive exploration of play and product design in MIT's Toy Product Design class (2.00B).

-We actually started off with a completely different project idea in the beginning of our design process — it was during playtesting and iteration that the idea for Infection emerged and our project evolved into what it is today.
+Fun fact: we actually started off with a completely different project idea at the beginning of our design process.
+It was during playtesting and iteration that the idea for Infection emerged, and our project became what it is today.

 ## Gameplay